-In the 2017 Parent Questionnaire 96% parents agreed that school makes sure its pupils are well behaved (with 3% not knowing and 1% disagreeing).
+In the 2019 Parent Questionnaire 97% parents agreed that school makes sure its pupils are well behaved.

 High expectations, clear rules and a consistent reward system ensure children can learn in a safe, happy and aspirational environment.

 100% of parents said their child felt happy at school.
 Children are proud of their behaviour and are rewarded with numerous opportunities and positive experiences in return for making a positive contribution.